playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 As you can see we inject the `Database` object into the constraint's constructor and use it later when calling `validate`.

-When writing your own class-level constraints you can pass following objects to the `validationSuccessful` and `reportValidationFailure` methods: A `ValidationError`, a `List<ValidationError>` or a `String` (handled as global error).
+When writing your own class-level constraints you can pass following objects to the `reportValidationStatus` method: A `ValidationError`, a `List<ValidationError>` or a `String` (handled as global error).
 Any other objects will be ignored by Play.

 Finally we can use our custom class-level constraint to validate a form: